 The Pelham Art Festival welcomes and includes artists, artisans and art lovers

-Every year, the Pelham Art Festival transforms the Accipiter arena in the new Fonthill Meridian Community Centre into a large public gathering space where people from the Golden Horseshoe area and beyond can meet and mingle on Mother’s Day weekend to enjoy a wide variety of original arts.
+Every year, the Pelham Art Festival transforms the Accipiter Arena in the Fonthill Meridian Community Centre into a large public gathering space where people from the Golden Horseshoe area and beyond can meet and mingle on Mother’s Day weekend to enjoy a wide variety of original arts.
 It’s an annual event that brings together a diverse mix of visual arts and artistic expression for the public to experience: new voices and fresh interpretations are embraced.
-Festival goers are invited to see the world slightly differently and beautiful unique artworks find their way into hearts and homes.
+Now, due to a new e-commerce website in 2021, Pelham Art Festival nurtures artists' careers online year-round.
+Festival-goers and the public are invited to see the world slightly differently and beautiful unique artworks find their way into hearts and homes.

 What is equity, diversity and inclusion?

 Equity is the fair and respectful treatment of all people.
 Equity is the process; equality is the result.
 We believe in the inherent dignity and equal rights for all human beings, and strongly believe that no one should face discrimination on the basis of their race, colour, religion, creed, gender, gender expression, age, national origin, ethnic origin, disability, marital status or sexual orientation.
 We will act to exclude discrimination in the recruitment of artists, jurors and curators, committee members and volunteers in training and working conditions.

 Inclusion is the creation of an environment where everyone feels welcome, is treated with respect and is able to fully participate.
 Assistance is available to those who face barriers related to disability so that no one feels excluded.